xiyu222/TITS-CGA-DDPG/README.md

-# DDQN–PV
+# CGA-DDPG
-Source code for the paper entitled "Joint Differential Game and Double Deep Q-networks for Suppressing Malware Spread in Industrial Internet of Things" submitted to IEEE Transactions on Information Forensics & Security for possible publication.
+Source code for the paper entitled "Task Offloading Optimization for Vehicular Edge Computing: Multi-Agent DRL Approach with Stochastic Games and Channel Graph Attention" submitted to IEEE Transactions on Intelligent Transportation Systems for possible publication.

 # Requirements
 •	Python 3.6+